deng-project/libdas/README.md

 ## Generating documentation

 The source code is commented using doxygen notation.
-In order to generate Libdas reference documentation use following commands:
+In order to generate Libdas reference documentation use following command:
-`mkdir doxygen`
-`cd doxygen`
-`doxygen ../doxygen.conf`
+`doxygen doxygen.conf`